 Problems are broadly defined as troubling situations.
 (Best, 2013) They often arise from cross-pressures on political actors to realize seemingly incompatible or contradictory demands such as acting consistently and opportunistically, cooperatively and competitively, or ethically and effectively.
 (See my “top ten” list of recurrent dilemmas.
 See also Chapter 3 on Dysfunctional Political Systems.)
 They become labyrinthine or “wicked” when one problem leads to another and gives rise to still another in a series of “loops.”
 Rice and Cooper, 2010, Rittel and Webber, 1973).
 Said political economist Robert Reich (December 11, 2012), for example, tactical games and partisan maneuvers are often symptomatic of big problems that rarely get discussed:

 Public debate over the fiscal cliff is really a prelude to negotiations about how best to shrink the federal budget deficit.
 “This, in turn, is a fragment of a bigger debate over whether we should be embracing austerity economics and reducing the budget deficit in the next few years or, alternatively, using public spending and investing to grow the economy and increase the number of jobs.”
-Reich adds that “Even this debate is just one part of what should be the central debate of our time—why median wages continue to drop and poverty to increase at the same time income and wealth are becoming ever more concentrated at the top, and what should be done to counter the trend….The dilemma isn’t just economic.
+Reich adds that “Even this debate is just one part of what should be the central debate of our time—why median wages continue to drop and poverty to increase at the same time income and wealth are becoming ever more concentrated at the top, and what should be done to counter the trend.
+The dilemma isn’t just economic.
 It’s also political.
 As money concentrates at the top, so does power.
 That concentrated power generates even more entrenched wealth at the top, and less for the middle class and the poor.”

 Strategies (S)